spboehm/pulceo-misc/README.md

 # pulceo-misc

+## Quick Access SummerSoc 2024

-Quick access for the publication at SummerSoc 2024: **API-driven Cloud-Edge Orchestration with PULCEO: A Proof of Concept**
+Publication: **API-driven Cloud-Edge Orchestration with PULCEO: A Proof of Concept**

 The experiment had to phases, therefore the raw data and the orchestration reports each contain `idle` and `load`.
 For `idle`, we did not apply workloads and load experiments to the platform and analyzed the `idle` behavior of all components.